OpenNebula/docs/source/design_and_installation/building_your_cloud/plan.rst

 -  :ref:`File-system <fs_ds>`: to store disk images in a file form.
 The files are stored in a shared filesystem mounted from a SAN/NAS server.

--  :ref:`vmfs <vmware_ds_datastore_configuration>`: a datastore specialized in VMFS format to be used with VMware hypervisors.
-Cannot be mounted in the OpenNebula front-end since VMFS is not \*nix compatible.

 -  :ref:`LVM <lvm_drivers>`: to use LVM volumes instead of plain files to hold the Virtual Images.
 This reduces the overhead of having a file-system in place and thus increases performance.

 -  :ref:`Ceph <ceph_ds>`: to store disk images using Ceph block devices.